-The actuarial liability increased by approximately \$1.85 billion reflecting a \$1.05 billion increase as a result of the demographic assumption changes, interest, and benefits earned by active members offset by benefits paid during the year.
-The actuarial value of assets, which is used as the basis to set contribution rates, increased by approximately \$1.64 billion reflecting smoothed investment returns and contributions offset by benefits and expenses paid during the year.
-SFERS' Unfunded Actuarial Liability (UAL) increased by approximately \$207 million based on the actuarial value of assets, and the funding ratio based on the actuarial value of assets increased from 85.3% to 85.6%.
+The Actuarial Liability increased by approximately \$1.43 billion including a \$351 million increase as a result of the retroactive Supplemental COLA benefits.
+The Actuarial Value of Assets, which is used as the basis to set contribution rates, increased by approximately \$1.00 billion reflecting smoothed investment returns and contributions offset by benefits and expenses paid during the year.
+SFERS' Unfunded Actuarial Liability (UAL) increased by approximately \$432 million based on the Actuarial Value of Assets.
+The funding ratio based on the Actuarial Value of Assets decreased from 85.6% to 84.6%.

-The market value of assets increased approximately \$508 million.
-SFERS' UAL based on the market value of assets increased approximately \$1.34 billion, and the funding ratio based on the market value of assets decreased from 94.3% to 88.9%.
+The Market Value of Assets decreased approximately \$274 million.
+SFERS' UAL based on the Market Value of Assets increased approximately \$1.71 billion.
+The funding ratio based on the Market Value of Assets decreased from 88.9% to 82.6%.

-The interest cost on the UAL based on the market value of assets increased from approximately \$90 million to approximately \$184 million.
-As a result, approximately 6.8% of payroll must be contributed to pay the interest on the UAL, up from 3.5% of payroll in the prior year.
+The interest cost on the UAL based on the Market Value of Assets increased from approximately \$184 million to approximately \$307 million.
+As a result, approximately 10.0% of payroll must be contributed to pay the interest on the UAL, up from 6.5% of payroll in the prior year.

-One of the most important measures of a plan's sensitivity to investment risk is the ratio of the market value of assets to payroll, or the asset leverage ratio, which has decreased from 7.5 to 7.2 in the last year.
-If the System were 100% funded, the ratio would be 8.1, the actuarial liability leverage ratio shown above.
+One of the most important measures of a plan's sensitivity to investment risk is the ratio of the Market Value of Assets to payroll, or the asset leverage ratio, which has decreased from 7.2 to 6.6 in the last year.
+If the System were 100% funded, the ratio would be 8.0, the Actuarial Liability leverage ratio shown above.
 The higher this ratio, the more sensitive contribution rates are to investment returns.

 For example, assume SFERS assets earn 10% less than the 7.50% assumption (-2.50%), which has to be made up by contributions unless the System experiences an offsetting investment gain.
-Based on the current ratio of assets to payroll (7.2), the loss in assets is 72% of active payroll (7.2 times the 10% loss).
-Ignoring the five-year smoothing of assets, this loss would require a contribution of approximately 5.50% of payroll for 20 years.
+Based on the current ratio of assets to payroll (6.6), the loss in assets is 66% of active payroll (6.6 times the 10% loss).
+Ignoring the five-year smoothing of assets, this loss would require a contribution of approximately 5.1% of payroll for 20 years.
 If the System had an asset to payroll ratio of 4.0 instead, the same 10% investment loss (40% of payroll) would only require a contribution of approximately 3.0% of payroll for 20 years.
 The Board cannot take action to reduce this ratio, but should be aware of the increased sensitivity of contribution rates to variability in investment returns as the System matures and consider if any changes in the level of investment risk taken by the System are appropriate.